bittiez/SignRanks/README.md

 #SignRanks

-Spigot 1.9 plugin to add more control to group changing signs.
+Spigot 1.11.2 plugin to add more control to group changing signs.

 #Description
+Note: This requires Vault
 Allows placing signs that will set a players rank and run various commands afterword.

-- Can cost money or be free(Vault required)
+- Can cost money or be free
 - Commands are customizable via config file
 - All messages are configurable(Other than error messages)